Disinformation

 Disinformation is false or misleading information deliberately spread to deceive people, or to secure economic or political gain and which may cause public harm.
 Disinformation is an orchestrated adversarial activity in which actors employ strategic deceptions and media manipulation tactics to advance political, military, or commercial goals.
 Disinformation is implemented through coordinated campaigns that "weaponize multiple rhetorical strategies and forms of knowing—including not only falsehoods but also truths, half-truths, and value judgements—to exploit and amplify culture wars and other identity-driven controversies."

 In contrast, misinformation refers to inaccuracies that stem from inadvertent error.
 Misinformation can be used to create disinformation when known misinformation is purposefully and intentionally disseminated.
-"Fake news" has sometimes been categorized as a type of disinformation, but scholars have advised not using these two terms interchangeably or using "fake news" altogether in academic writing since politicians have weaponized it to describe any unfavorable news coverage or information.
+"Fake news" has sometimes been categorized as a type of disinformation, although scholars distinguish between the two concepts.
+Some researchers have cautioned against using the term in academic writing have because of its lack of precision and its contested use in public and political discourse regarding news coverage or information.
+Others note that it continues to be used both in reference to demonstrably false or misleading information and more broadly in political communication, where its meaning and implications remain debated.